DebRC/Fake-News-Detection-DApp/README.md

 * The entire code of the application is inside `lib` folder.
 * For simulation purpose the blockchain implemented is not a real blockchain simulator but just a structure to add block instantaneuosly with no form of layer 1 attacks.
 * `blockchain.py` contains the structure of a basic blockchain which can add smart contract in the chain, signs up validators for news verification e.t.c.
 * `smart_contract.py` contains the code for the fake news detection contract.
-It is just the Python translation of the Solitude code `smart_contract.sol`.
+It is just the Python translation of the Solidity code `smart_contract.sol`.
 * `simulator.py` contains the code for the entire simulation process with registration of validators, uploading of news, verification results of news e.t.c.
 * `main.py` is the entry-point of the simulation which can be used to simulate as per need.
 * `Report.pdf` contains a performance analysis of both the simulators with detailed explanation.